Katie Nolan: Fox Sports

 In August 2013, Nolan joined Fox Sports 1 as a digital correspondent for Crowd Goes Wild, a sports/entertainment talk show hosted by Regis Philbin.

 Nolan also hosted the FoxSports.com web series No Filter with Katie Nolan.
 A September 2014 video featuring commentary on the Ray Rice domestic violence incident was picked up by The New York Times and received praise in multiple media outlets.
-Nolan appeared as a panelist on a January 2015 episode of The Nightly Show with Larry Wilmore.
+In January 2015, Nolan appeared as a panelist on an episode of The Nightly Show with Larry Wilmore.

 Nolan was formerly the host of the weekly Fox Sports 1 show Garbage Time with Katie Nolan, which premiered on March 15, 2015.
-Deadspin praised Nolan's April 12, 2015, piece, criticizing the blog posting called "How to land a husband at the Masters", which appeared on a fellow Fox reporter's blog.
+Deadspin praised Nolan's April 12, 2015 episode where she criticized the blog posting titled "How to land a husband at the Masters", which had appeared on a fellow Fox reporter's blog.
 Garbage Time won a Sports Emmy for 'Outstanding Social TV Experience' on May 10, 2016.

 In September 2016, Nolan began hosting NFL Films Presents, airing on Fox Sports 1.
 NFL and Fox Sports 1 made a joint decision to choose Nolan as the new host.
+She was the social media reporter for Super Bowl LI.

 On February 23, 2017, it was announced that Garbage Time would either be retooled from its current format, or Fox Sports would find a new hosting vehicle for Nolan.
 After seven months without a show, Nolan left Fox Sports in September 2017.

 ESPN

-On October 4, 2017, ESPN announced the hiring of Nolan, who will appear across ESPN studio programming and have a digital presence.
+On October 4, 2017, ESPN announced the hiring of Nolan, who would appear across ESPN studio programming and have a digital presence.
 She made her debut as a guest panelist on ESPN's Highly Questionable on October 19, 2017; she has since guest-hosted that show several times, and appeared on the sister radio show The Dan Le Batard Show with Stugotz.
 She has said she likes going on Highly Questionable.

 In early November 2017, it was announced that Nolan would be doing a podcast with ESPN beginning in January in addition to a digital show later.
 In November, she began as one of the hosts of SportsCenter on Snapchat.

 In 2018, Nolan began hosting a weekly ESPN podcast, Sports? with Katie Nolan and in 2020 was shifted into a biweekly show.
 In September 2018, her ESPN+ series Always Late with Katie Nolan launched; a 'best of the year' episode aired on the main ABC network on December 30, 2018.
 In 2019, the show moved to ESPN2 and the ESPN app, with Nolan citing that she and her staff could post more show clips to social media, as being confined to ESPN+ restricted the amount of the program which could be posted to free venues.

 Always Late was canceled in 2020.
+Nolan's contract was subsequently renewed for one year at 60% reduced rate.
 On September 29, 2021, Nolan announced her departure from ESPN.

+Sirius XM

+In January 2025, Nolan launched a new sports podcast produced by Sirius XM, Casuals.